syschelle/bpstracker/README.md

 ---

-## Authentication and users
+## Authentication and user roles

-BPSTracker always requires authentication.
+BPSTracker requires authentication.

-There are exactly two user roles:
+There are two user roles:

 ### Admin